jradxl/Python-Stop-using-Source-and-use-Subshells/README.md

 # Python: Stop using Source and use Subshells

-### Python: Stop using Source and use Subshells insted
+### Python: Stop using Source and use Subshells instead

 Subshells have the advantage that exit can be used to close the shell, without loosing the terminal window.